-As a freelance web designer, you are well aware of the strong competition out there.
-There is a large number of professionals offering the same kind of services that you do – not necessarily with the same quality – and, sometimes, for an outrageously small fee.
+As a freelance web designer, you are well aware of the intense competition out there.
+A large number of professionals offer the same kind of services that you do – not necessarily with the same quality – and, sometimes, for an outrageously small fee.
 And you might have come to realize that you need to stand out from the crowd by building and growing your personal brand.

 Making yourself unique to potential clients will help them understand that you are the best option available and that doing what you do isn’t cheap or something that can be delivered fast-food style.
-It takes time and expertise to meet their expectations, and you want to be recognized for your skills.
+Meeting their expectations takes time and expertise, and you want to be recognized for your skills.

-But how to do it considering that you probably have very little money and time to spare?
+But how to do it, considering you probably have little money and time to spare?
 So here you will find a step-by-step guide on personal branding for web designers that will cost you almost nothing.

 Step 1 – Define Your Brand

-The first thing you will have to do so you can start building your personal brand is to define what it really means.
-In other words, what you are been asked here is to decide how you want to be perceived by your clients and which promises you will be selling.
+The first thing you will have to do to start building your personal brand is define what it really means.
+In other words, what you are being asked here is to decide how you want to be perceived by your clients and which promises you will be selling.

 For starters, you should concentrate on your strengths and expertise.
 What makes you the best choice for them?
 Why should they contract you and not another web designer?
 What is the added value that you can offer to your clients?

-You can list from best pricing and fast delivery to the use of specific techniques or software, unlimited reviews, a first-class portfolio, 5-star testimonials from your clients, etc. Write down what you think that make you stand out as a web designer, so you can use it on your personal branding messages.
+You can list from best pricing and fast delivery to the use of specific techniques or software, unlimited reviews, a first-class portfolio, 5-star testimonials from your clients, etc. Write down what you think makes you stand out as a web designer so that you can use it on your personal branding messages.

-Rest assured that even companies invest on their leaders’ personal branding, so, as a freelancer, you shouldn’t ignore it.
-But, remember, what you are selling is yourself.
+Rest assured that even companies invest in their leaders’ personal branding, so, as a freelancer, you shouldn’t ignore it.
+But remember, what you are selling is yourself.
 Faking or exaggerating who you are might bring some clients initially, but they will run away from you as soon as they notice the fraud.
-And, possibly, they will leave a very bad feedback behind them, what is even worse in the long term.
+And, possibly, they will leave awful feedback behind them, which is even worse in the long term.
 So always be yourself and find your own style.

 Step 2 – Analyse Your Target Audience

 Now that you know which type of service you are selling, it is time to decide who would contract it.
-Think about your potential clients and their characteristics, and what they might be expecting from a web designer.
+Consider your potential clients, their characteristics, and what they might expect from a web designer.

 Do they belong to a specific industry, in case you have specialized in just a few of them?
 Are they used to contract freelancers, or will you need to explain to them the advantages of dealing with a remote worker?
 Above all, where can you find them?
 And which is the best channel and way to communicate with them?